volkm/learntla-v2/docs/core/pluscal.rst

   end if;

 You *can* put labels inside an if block.
 This is useful if your logic branches, and some of the branches represent more complicated behavior.
-You don't need to balance the labels in an if block— some conditionals can have labels and others do not. **However, if any branch has a label, you must follow the entire block with a label**.
+You don't need to balance the labels in an if block — some conditionals can have labels and others do not. **However, if any branch has a label, you must follow the entire block with a label**.
 To see why, consider the following:

 ::